-- To estimate provisions for the financial assets, the estimated fair value less the costs to sell of the foreclosed asset are taken as the recoverable value of the guarantee when the Company's sales experience attests to its ability to realise this asset at fair value.
-This recalculated carrying amount is compared with the previous carrying amount and the difference is recognised as an increase or a release of provisions as appropriate. - To determine the fair value less the costs to sell the foreclosed asset the Company uses the market value extended in the full individual ECO appraisal at the time of foreclosure or reception.
+To estimate provisions for the financial assets, the estimated fair value less the costs to sell of the foreclosed asset are taken as the recoverable value of the guarantee when the Company's sales experience attests to its ability to realise this asset at fair value.
+This recalculated carrying amount is compared with the previous carrying amount and the difference is recognised as an increase or a release of provisions as appropriate.

+• To determine the fair value less the costs to sell the foreclosed asset the Company uses the market value extended in the full individual ECO appraisal at the time of foreclosure or reception.
 Internal valuation models are used to calculate the adjustment to be applied to this market value in order to estimate the discount on the reference price and the costs to sell.
 These internal models consider the Company's experience in selling similar assets (in terms of time, price and volume), the value trend of the assets and the time taken to sell, among other factors.

-After the initial recognition, the Company compares the carrying amount with the fair value less costs to sell, recognising any possible additional impairment in the statement of profit or loss.
-The main valuation used to estimate fair value is update at least once a year for all assets recognised after Circular 4/2016 came into force.
+After the initial recognition, the Group compares the carrying amount with the fair value less costs to sell, recognising any possible additional impairment in the statement of profit or loss.
+In that regard, at least every 1-2 years, the Company updates the main valuation used to estimate the fair value.
+In line with the procedure followed in the initial recognition process, the Company also applies an adjustment, based on the internal models, to the main valuation, in accordance with Circular 4/2016.